• Skip to primary navigation

 Pistachio snowballs on teel plate with dried rose petals on the side.

-The first time I baked a snowball cookie, my husband said it didn’t taste like his mother’s.
+The first time I baked a snowball cookie, my husband said it didn't taste like his mother's.
 But what was the variable?
 The type of nuts?
-The size of the nuts?
+The chopped texture of the nuts?

 I switched from pecans to macadamias – thinking my MIL would have used those in homage to her Hawaiian birthplace.
 Still not quite right.

-Then I “burned” a batch.
-Not really burned, just overcooked according to the recipe.
+Then I "burned" a batch.
+Not really burned, just overcooked compared to a traditional snowball recipe.
 But we smothered them in powdered sugar to cover up the color and gave them a try.
 Voila!
-My husband said it tasted just like his mom’s.
+My husband said it tasted just like his mom's.

-This flavor combination reminds me of a Middle Eastern cookie called ghraybeh.
+The flavor combination in this snowball - rose water, cardamom and pistachios - reminds me of a Middle Eastern cookie called ghraybeh.
 Graybeh combine ghee (clarified butter), powdered sugar, flour, rose water, and orange blossom water topped with a pistachio for an exotic shortbread-like treat.

 Sure enough, the combination of rose water, cardamom, and pistachio enhanced the snowballs without changing their crispy, melty texture.